daegalus/dart-uuid/README.md

 ### Benchmarking

 Not ready for this yet.
 My code is probably inefficient and messy in many areas.
-Though
+Though it should be pretty quick.

 ## Release notes
+v0.0.4
+- Issue wasn't Math.Random() but a bad reseed by me.
+- Cleaned up for new Pub layout.

 v0.0.3
 - Added UUIDv5